Bylaws of the Security Industry Association

 Section A. Number, Election, and Term of Directors

-(2) Directors will be elected by the Members of the Corporation at each annual meeting.
-Director candidates shall be nominated by the Nominating Committee of the Board or by the Members as provided for in the Code.
+(1) Directors will be elected by the Members of the Corporation at the annual meeting to serve a two-year term.
+Director candidates shall be nominated by the Nominations Committee of the Board.
 Directors shall be elected by the voting Members of the Corporation present at each annual meeting or submitting a written ballot.
 Ballots shall follow the form prescribed by the Code.

-(3) Directors who are elected at an annual meeting shall hold office for a term of two (2) years, until the second succeeding annual meeting and until their successors have been elected and taken office, or until their earlier resignation, removal from office, or death.
-No Director shall serve more than two consecutive terms as a Director, with the following exception: a Director who has served two terms may hold a position on the Board in the event that they are appointed to serve as an Officer of the Corporation other than Chairman.
-In the event that a Director becomes disassociated with a Regular Member during his or her term of office, he or she may remain as a Director for a period of six (6) months, without being required to be associated with a Regular Member company.
+(2) Directors who are elected at an annual meeting shall hold office for a term of two (2) years, until the second succeeding annual meeting and until their successors have been elected and taken office, or until their earlier resignation, removal from office, or death.
+No Director shall serve more than two (2) consecutive terms as a Director, with the following exception: a Director who has served two (2) terms may hold a position on the Board in the event that they are appointed to serve as an Officer of the Corporation other than Chair.
+If a Director becomes disassociated with a Regular Member during his or her term of office, he or she may remain as a Director for a period of six (6) months, without being required to be associated with a Regular Member company.
 If at the end of this period, the Director is not associated with a Regular Member company, then the seat held by the disassociated Member shall be considered vacant, and he or she shall be terminated as a Director.
-The Executive Committee shall appoint another Director to fill the vacancy.

 Section C. Annual Organizational Meeting of the Board